isomerpages/govtech-im8/_control-catalog/Cybersecurity/Infrastructure Security.md

 ### Control Recommendations

-Prioritise remote administration tools (e.g., AWS Systems Manager Session Manager, AWS Systems Manager Fleet Manager, GCC Privileged Identity Management) over direct SSH or RDP.
+Prioritise remote administration tools (e.g., AWS Systems Manager Session Manager, AWS Systems Manager Fleet Manager) over direct SSH or RDP.
 If SSH is still required and remote administration tools are not available, use it only within a private non-production environment such as an encrypted tunnel and authenticate with short-lived certificates.
 Document and remediate gaps in monitoring and automation to minimise the need for remote access.

 ### Risk Statement